elysia-dev/NAPs/Template/NAP Template.md

 >- < Type of NFT in this proposal >

 ### NFT Owner
+>- Network: < Ethereum Mainnet or Binance Smart Chain >
->- < The wallet address of the NFT owner >
+>- Wallet Address: < The wallet address of the NFT owner >

 ### NFT Details

 > **Token Info**
 >- Token ID: < ID of the NFT >
+>- Network: < Ethereum Mainnet or Binance Smart Chain >

 > **Lender Info**
->- Corporation Registration Number or Wallet Address: < Corporation Registration Number of the lender or Wallet Address >
+>- Corporation Registration Number: < Corporation Registration Number of the lender >
 >
 > **Loan Info**
 >- Loan Product: < The type of the loan product >